ThomasDaheim/GPXEditor/README.md

 Note on "Stationaries": v4.6 includes my first attempt to include such an algorithm.
 Its based on the numbers of "neighbours" each waypoint has in a given radius.
 A Stationary is then defined as a cluster of points with a given number of neighbours (set via preferences) in a given radius (set via preferences) spanning a given duration (set via preferences).

 ## Following features are available via UI:

+### Update v5.8

+* Performance: Updates to handle (select / delete) large number of waypoints.
+Main impact: use JavaFX 19 :-)
+* Timezones: Show/hide timezones on map
+* Offline maps: Not really a code change...
+Use e.g. Mobile Atlas Creator to download tiles, setup a minimal webserver (e.g. with python), add a new baselayer and voila!
+* Drag&Drop: You can now drop a gpx-file on the map as well
+* Various improvements and bugfixes

 ### Update v5.7